LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 1. the thread kthread_destroy destroys should not wait in any queue.
 2. when cleanup, just destroy the struct is not enough, need to delete itself from the list.
+3. don't forget to use the p_wait queue.(in do_waitpid and exit)
+4. test all the features that you had, don't presume that you are doing it right.

 ####Questions